Digital twinning of self-sensing structures using the statistical finite element method: Statistical Digital Twin

 \subsection{FE model of the bridge superstructure}

-As discussed, the bridge superstructure is comprised of two identical main I-beams (east and west), 21 transverse I-beams, and a reinforced concrete deck.
-Given the double row of shear connectors present along the top of the transverse I-beam flanges, it is assumed that perfect shear transfer exists (i.e. composite action) between the transverse beams and the reinforced concrete deck.
-Therefore, all components are modelled using shell finite elements and are along joints rigidly connected to each other.
-The joints are able to transfer both forces and moments.
-In the FE model, the two main I-beams are $26.84~\text{m}$ long in accordance with Figure~\ref{fig:engDrawing}.
-Their top and bottom flanges are $0.7~\text{m}$ wide and their webs are $2.04~\text{m}$ deep and situated $7.3~\text{m}$ apart.
-The flanges consist, rather than doubler plates as shown in Figure~\ref{fig:engDrawing}, of a single plate with equivalent second moment of area.
-The 21 transverse I-beams are categorised into two groups: orthogonal and fanned.
-The orthogonal beams are located in the centre region of the superstructure and are placed at every $1.5~\text{m}$; and, the fanned beams are situated near the two ends of the bridge.
-The flanges of the transverse beams are $0.4~\text{m}$ wide, and their webs are $0.4~\text{m}$ deep.
-The thickness of each component of the I-beams is given in Table~\ref{tab:geometryComponents}.
+As detailed in Section~\ref{sec:structuralSys}, the bridge superstructure is comprised of two identical main I-beams (east and west), 21 transverse I-beams, and a reinforced concrete deck.
+The transverse I-beams are modelled as rigidly connected to the reinforced concrete deck owing to the double row of shear connectors atop the transverse I-beams.
+In the actual structure the transverse beams are alternatingly pinned and moment connected to the main I-beams.
+For simplicity in the considered model, following the numerical studies in~\cite{lin2019performance}, all transverse beams are modelled as moment connected.
+Consequently, all components of the superstructure are modelled using shell finite elements and along joints moment connected to each other, see Figure~\ref{fig:constraints}.
+Each moment connected joint is able to transfer both forces and moments.
+As noted in Figure~\ref{fig:engDrawing}, in the FE model the two main I-beams are $26.84~\text{m}$ long, $0.7~\text{m}$ wide and~$2.04~\text{m}$ deep.
+The two main I-beams are~$7.3~\text{m}$ apart.
+Instead of doubler plates as in the actual structure, the flanges consist of a single plate with equivalent second moment of area.
+The 21 transverse I-beams are categorised either as orthogonal or fanned.
+The orthogonal beams are located in the centre of the superstructure and are placed at every~$1.5~\text{m}$; and, the fanned beams are situated near the two ends of the bridge.
+The transverse beams are $0.4~\text{m}$ wide and $0.4~\text{m}$ deep.
+The dimensions of all the I-beams is listed in Table~\ref{tab:geometryComponents}.

-The Young's modulus and Poisson's ratio of the steel I-beams are assumed to be $E_s = 210~\text{GPa}$ and $\nu_s = 0.3$ respectively.
-The deck of the bridge is modelled without the ancillary structures such as the ballast and concrete sleepers.
+The Young's modulus and Poisson's ratio of the steel I-beams are assumed to be $E_s = 210~\text{GPa}$ and $\nu_s = 0.3$, respectively.
+The deck of the bridge is modelled without the ancillary structures such as the ballast and prestressed concrete sleepers.
 The thickness of the deck in the FE model is $0.25~\text{m}$.
-An equivalent reinforced concrete elasticity modulus is used according to the rule of mixtures
+Assuming a uniform distribution of the steel reinforcement across the cross-section of the concrete deck the equivalent reinforced concrete elasticity modulus according to the rule of mixtures is given by